 Cork Flooring Options

-Cork tiles also aren't compatible with radiant heat flooring, another growing trend in home remodeling.
-For this reason, many DIYers opt for cork planks, which create a floating floor that sits atop the subfloor without the need for glue.
-Cork floor planks are a composite that includes a prefinished sealed layer on top, pressed fiberboard in the middle and a built-in underlayment layer on the bottom, making installation a breeze.
+Many DIYers opt for cork planks, which use a tongue-and-groove design similar to hardwood flooring and create a floating floor that sits atop the subfloor without the need for glue.
+Cork floor planks are a composite that includes a prefinished sealed layer on top, pressed fiberboard in the middle, and a built-in underlayment layer on the bottom, making installation a breeze.
 Unlike cork tiles, cork floating floors can be laid atop a moisture barrier for use in rooms where dampness could be an issue, such as a basement.

 Pros of Cork Flooring

 Suberin is a natural substance in cork that adds a waxy coating with anti-microbial properties, making cork naturally resistant to mold and mildew.
-Cork also repels dust and dirt and does not release gases like other flooring materials, making it a great choice for those with allergies, asthma or other respiratory conditions.
+Cork also repels dust and dirt and doesn't release gases like other flooring materials, making it a great choice for those with allergies, asthma, or other respiratory conditions.

-Cork trees are not damaged by the harvesting process, continually yielding fresh bark every 10 years or so once the tree has fully matured.
+Cork trees aren't damaged by the harvesting process, continually yielding fresh bark every 10 years or so once the tree has fully matured.
 Because of the cork oak tree's long lifespan — they often live for over 200 years — cork is considered a sustainable, eco-friendly resource.

 Cons of Cork Flooring

-One of the downsides to working with a natural product like cork is that its rich color can fade over time if exposed to harsh sunlight, so it's important to keep it well sealed with a UV-blocking polyurethane.
-Light-filtering shades can also help keep your cork from fading over time.
+One of the downsides to working with a natural product like cork is that its rich color can fade over time if exposed to harsh sunlight, so it's important to keep it well sealed with UV-blocking polyurethane.
+Installing light-filtering shades can also help keep your cork from fading over time.